rajanskumarsoni/rajanskumarsoni.github.io/_pages/about.md

-I am currently working in Oracle Financial Services Software as an Application Developer.
+I am currently working in Phenom People PVT.
+LTD as Machine Learning Engineer.

 I completed my Masters By Research from IIT Madras in Computer Science and engineering under the supervision of Prof. Balaraman Ravindran.